ribelo/doxa/doc/rationale.md

 no special `deftype` is used, but the implementation is based on `protocols`, which allows `doxa` to be used together with any `kv store`, like `redis`, `firestore` or `lmdb`.

-in the standard implementation `hasmap` is extended, and `doxa` keeps all the necessary stuff in the map `metadata`, including index, last transaction, cache etc.
+in the standard implementation `hashmap` is extended, and `doxa` keeps all the necessary stuff in the map `metadata`, including index, last transaction, cache etc.

 `doxa` has been optimised to work on relatively small amounts of data and if you mostly query the database using multiple joins, a probably better choice would be to use another db like `datascript` or `asami`, but IMHO the frontend is not the right place to crawl through a lot of data using super complex queries.